 Sunday, September 29, 2024

-The Life and Times of Me
+The Life and Times of Me, September 2024

 I'm 73 today.
 My mother always taught me to "be a lady".
 But all I can think of is WTF????
 Where the hell did my life go?
 My mother would have hated my select words.
 See?
 You never, ever forget your parents.
 They live in your brain, always talking, always reminding you of how they raised you.